Photos by Joe Hockley

 For the Hauraki Gulf, that comes down to three things: sediment, plastics and heavy metals, mainly copper and zinc, which build up over time, don’t disperse and have toxic effects on marine life.
 In substantial part, these issues are caused by activities on land, although people don’t necessarily make the connection that what goes into the stormwater drains that line every street of the city flows out into the harbour.

 “Most of us step over them daily without thinking about it,” says Phil Jones, project lead for the GulfX programme at the Sustainable Business Network.
 “It seems very strange in this day and age to have what’s effectively a big hole in the ground that anyone can chuck anything into, and it goes straight out to sea.”

-One way to stop this is with litter traps, which are essentially nets fitted into the mouth of a stormwater drain.”They catch any bits of rubbish that are over about 5mm in size that go into the drain.
-Cigarette butts are typically the most frequently found, but there are also bottle seals, bottle caps – all those problematic little bits of plastic that often escape into the environment – and also bigger things like plastic bags.”
+One way to stop this is with litter traps, which are essentially nets fitted into the mouth of a stormwater drain.
+Britomart has now worked with the company Stormwater 360 to install LittaTraps in all the stormwater drains within the precinct.
+"They catch any bits of rubbish that are over about 5mm in size that go into the drain.
+Cigarette butts are typically the most frequently found, but there are also bottle seals, bottle caps – all those problematic little bits of plastic that often escape into the environment – and also bigger things like plastic bags,” Andy says.

 While some councils are installing litter traps on drains, it’s unclear how many there are out there, and it’s certainly not full coverage.
 The Sustainable Business Network sees a significant opportunity in getting businesses who own their sites, or who are influential tenants on sites, to commit to installing their own litter traps and clearing them every few months.